14 Reasons for Bleeding Gums

-Remember that saliva is a source of the transfer of bacteria.
-Be careful who you kiss to avoid bacterial problems that cause inflammation and gums conditions.
+Remember that saliva is how bacteria is transferred.
+Be careful who you kiss in order to avoid bacterial problems that can cause inflammation and gum conditions.

-Pregnancy is one of the reasons why your gums may bleed.
-Although it’s a very normal state, it can cause major changes.
-Your doctor will tell you what actions to take.
+Pregnancy is one of the common reasons for bleeding gums.
+Although it’s a very normal period for a woman, it can cause major changes.
+Your doctor will tell you what action you should take.

 14. Defective dental work

-Did you get dental treatment and then your gums started to bleed?
-This occurs when denture work or dental fillings have been poorly placed or when a dental cleaning is done very aggressively.
+Did you maybe get dental treatment recently and then your gums started to bleed?
+This occurs when denture work or dental fillings have been poorly placed or when dental cleaning is carried out very roughly.

 Take it to your dentist to correct the problem or seek a second opinion.